oneops/oneops-training/includes/user-1-beginner-2-motivation.md

 ## 3 Cloud Service Delivery Methods

-- Software as a Service _SaaS_: <br> Consume cloud applications. <!-- .element: class="fragment" -->
+- Software as a Service __SaaS__ <br> "Consume cloud applications."
-- Platform as a Service _PaaS_: <br>Leverage the cloud for your own applications. <!-- .element: class="fragment" -->
+- Platform as a Service __PaaS__ <br> "Leverage the cloud for your own applications."
-- Infrastructure as a Service _IaaS_: <br> Be a cloud <!-- .element: class="fragment" -->
+- Infrastructure as a Service __IaaS__ <br> "Be a cloud."

 Note:
-- SaaS is not enough, you dont control the application
+- SaaS is not enough, you don't control the application
-- IaaS is to bare bones, but potentially necesary to run your own cloud
+- IaaS is to bare bones, but potentially necessary to run your own cloud
 - PaasS .. great but you want to be your own PaaS to avoid dependence on PaaS provider